Composing Copyless Streaming String Transducers: Introduction

-Another restriction on copying behavior in \sst{}s, called \emph{bounded-copy}, is introduced by \citet*{AlurFiliotTrivedi12}.
-In that work, an \sst{} is bounded-copy if in the assignment graph for any computation, there are finitely many paths between any two vertices.
-For any non-negative integer $k$, a bounded copy \sst{} is called $k$-copy if there at most $k$ paths between any two vertices in the assignment graph induced by any computation.
-From this definition, it is clear that diamond-free \sst{}s correspond to 1-copy \sst{}.
-Note, however, that \cite{AlurFiliotTrivedi12} considers deterministic \sst{}s while the present work considers nondeterministic \sst{}s.
-Furthermore the methods we use to convert diamond-free \nsst{}s into copyless \nsst{}s are distinct from those employed in \cite{AlurFiliotTrivedi12} to convert bounded-copy \dsst{}s into copyless \dsst{}s.
+An alternative restriction on copying behavior in SSTs, called \emph{bounded-copy}, is also considered in related work \cite{AlurFiliotTrivedi2012}.
+An SST is bounded-copy, if in the assignment graph for any computation, there are finitely many paths between any two vertices.
+For any non-negative integer $k$, a bounded copy SST is called $k$-copy if there are at most $k$ paths between any two vertices in the assignment graph induced by a computation.
+From this definition, it is clear that copyless SSTs correspond to 0-copy SSTs and diamond-free SSTs correspond to 1-copy SSTs.
+Note, however, that \cite{AlurFiliotTrivedi2012} considers deterministic SSTs while the present work considers nondeterministic SSTs.
+Furthermore, the methods we use to convert diamond-free NSSTs into copyless NSSTs are simpler and distinct from those employed in \cite{AlurFiliotTrivedi2012} to convert bounded-copy DSSTs into copyless DSSTs.